Talking With Your Doctor: A Guide for Older People

 Another way to check is to repeat what you think the doctor means in your own words and ask, “Is this correct?”
 Here are some other ideas to help make sure you have all the information you need.

-Take notes — Take along a notepad and pencil and write down the main points, or ask the doctor to write them down for you.
-If you can't write while the doctor is talking to you, make notes in the waiting room after the visit.
-Or, bring a tape recorder along, and (with the doctor's permission) record what is said.
+Take notes—Take along a notepad and pen and write down the main points, or ask the doctor to write them down for you.
+If you can’t write while the doctor is talking to you, make notes in the waiting room after the visit.
+Or, bring an audio recorder along, and (with the doctor’s permission) record what is said.
 Recording is especially helpful if you want to share the details of the visit with others.

 Publication Date: April 2010